kenchoong/nestjs-cqrs/README.md

    For info: read [here](https://stripe.com/docs/webhooks)

-6. Login in to Stripe and copy the test secret key in Stripe Dashboard
+6. Login in to Stripe and copy the test secret key in Stripe Dashboard, paste it [here](https://github.com/kenchoong/nestjs-cqrs/blob/a869b4ad071e8003773e69b78e52938a1271ec1e/backend/.env#L11)

    ```
    End up ur /backend/.env will look like this